 During the construction of the Federal Reserve Bank in 1921 at the corner of Battery and Sacramento Streets, workmen discovered the hulk of The Euphemia 30 feet below Battery Street.
 The Apollo was unearthed in 1925.

-Amazingly, this election was not declared void by any of the involved parties.
-It was in that historic election that San Francisco acquired its first officially elected county sheriff, former Texas Ranger John Coffee Hays.
+When the votes were counted San Francisco had its first officially elected county sheriff-- legendary former Texas Ranger John Coffee Hays.

 Sources include: the Alta and the Star newspapers; UC Berkeley Bancroft Library archived correspondence and other documents; "The Annals of San Francisco" (Soule, Gihon & Nisbet); "The Thirty-first Star" (James A. B. Scherer); and "Let Justice Be Done" (Kevin Mullen)